Dr. Carrie Steiner, Psy.D

 Former Chicago Police Officer

 Carrie Steiner is a licensed clinical psychologist and is currently in private practice as a police and public service psychologist.
-As a psychologist, she conducts police, fire, and public safety psychological evaluations and specializes in trauma therapy utilizing E.M.D.R., exposure, and cognitive behavioral therapy.
+As a psychologist, she conducts police, fire, and public safety psychological evaluations and independent medical evaluations for first responders as well as therapy, debriefings, and wellness checks.
+Dr. Steiner also provides expert testimony and training for first responders.
+She specializes in trauma therapy utilizing E.M.D.R., exposure, and cognitive behavioral therapy.
 Dr. Steiner started her doctoral studies at the Adler School of Professional Psychology and received her doctorate from the Illinois School of Professional Psychology.
 Dr. Steiner is a certified trauma professional and has a certificate for cognitive behavioral therapy.
 She is also a member of the Illinois Association Chiefs of Police (ILACP), International Chiefs of Police (ICAP), Society for Police and Public Service, American Psychological Association (APA), and APA, Division 18, Psychologists in Police and Public Safety Member, and Illinois Psychological Association.
 Dr. Steiner is also a clinical partner of the "Headstrong Project; to heal the hidden wounds of war."

 Dr. Steiner has worked as a psychologist for Cook County and Kane County Jails conducting forensic testing and therapy to adult and juvenile mentally ill inmates.
 She continues to provide forensic testing for inmates detained at Kane county and Kendall County jail.
 Dr. Steiner collaborates with members of the United States Marshalls, Federal Bureau of Investigations, and the Federal Protective Services on high risk cases.
 She has also provided specialized training to the Chicago Fire Department, OEMC Dispatcher and Call takers, United States Marshall Service, Chicago Public Library, Chicago Organization of Bar Investigators, Kane County Bar Association, and several other government, private and public agencies.
-She speaks national on mental illness and police response, crisis intervention, identifying mentally ill persons, suicide, officer wellness, PTSD, DSM-5 and several other topics.
+She speaks national on mental illness and police response, de-escalation, first responder wellness and resiliency, crisis intervention, identifying mentally ill persons, suicide, Covid-19 and civil unrest resiliency, PTSD, DSM-5 and several other topics.

 Contact: Dr.Steiner@firstresponderswellnesscenter.com or 1-630-909-9094